-Keep in mind that biotin content is reduced when food is cooked
+Keep in mind that biotin content is reduced when food is cooked or preserved.

 Vitamin-B12, foods rich in vitamin-B12 include animal protein (such as beef, lamb, and veal), clams and oysters, liver, fish, milk, and egg yolks.

-Vitamin-A is found in such foods as butter, egg yolks, fish, fortified milk, organ meats (such as liver), and dark green, orange, red, and yellow fruits and vegetables, which all contain beta-carotene.
+Vitamin-A, is found in such foods as butter, egg yolks, fish, fortified milk, organ meats (such as liver), and dark green, orange, red, and yellow fruits and vegetables, which all contain beta-carotene.

-Copper which is found in oysters and other shellfish, whole grains, beans, nuts, potatoes, and organ meats are good sources of copper.
+Copper, which is found in oysters and other shellfish, whole grains, beans, nuts, potatoes, and organ meats are good sources of copper.

 Dark leafy greens, dried fruits such as prunes, cocoa, black pepper, and yeast are also sources of copper in the diet.

-Zinc of course can be found in beef, eggs, liver, pork, poultry, and oysters.
+Zinc, of course can be found in beef, eggs, liver, pork, poultry, and oysters.